tannerdolby/eleventy-plugin-social-img/README.md

 ## Shortcode Options

-If a `fileName` is not present and `title` is, then the generated image filename will be the value of `title` slugified.
-If the `outputPath` is not present but a `fileName` or `title` is, then the default output directory will be `./social-images/`.
-The `fileName` has higher precendence in the shortcode arguments so if you use both a `fileName` and `title` (which is common) then the `fileName` will be the generated image filename.
-Note: the order of shortcode arguments doesn't matter.

-See [capture-website](https://github.com/sindresorhus/capture-website) for more details on available arguments.
-Many config options exist in `capture-website` and all of them are supported for usage with `socialImg`.

 | Argument | Type | Desc |
 |----------|------|------|
 | inputDir | `string` | The [input](https://www.11ty.dev/docs/config/#input-directory) directory in your `.eleventy.js` config file.
 (Default: ".")|